Supporting New School Governors

 So, reflecting on my governance experience, here are my top tips to support those new to the role:

-Induction and Training for Governors:
+Induction and training for governors

 Comprehensive induction programs are essential and should cover the governor's role, responsibilities, and expectations.
 From a safeguarding perspective, all new governors should complete comprehensive training which will support them to devise comprehensive and effective policies, procedures and protocols.
 Those new to named roles, e.g. named safeguarding governance, should also complete training bespoke to the area to ensure they have comprehensive subject knowledge.